 This file contains one secret, the login passphrase for Herbie.
-In this case, the master seed is combined with the words ‘login’ and ‘passcode’, the combination is hashed, and that is used to generate the passphrase.
+In this case, the master seed is combined with the words ‘login’ (the account name, downcased) and ‘passcode’ (the attribute name); the combination is hashed, and the hash is used to generate the passphrase.
 The words in the passphrase are chosen at random from a dictionary of roughly 10,000 words.
 The first word is chosen by taking the first 14 bits from the hash and using that to number to select a word.
 The second word is chosen using the next 14 bits, and so on.
 The hash is constructed such that even the smallest changes in any seed results in a completely different hash.
 As such, the resulting passphrase is quite unpredictable.

 The passcode itself is not stored, rather it is the seeds that are stored and the passcode is regenerated when needed.
 Notice that all the seeds except the master seed need not be kept secure.
 Thus, once you have shared a master seed with a collaborator, all you need to do is share the remaining seeds and your collaborator can generate exactly the same passcode.

 Another important thing to notice is that the generated passcode is dependent on the account and secret names.
 Thus if you rename your account or your secret, the passcode will change.
 So you should be careful when you first create your account to name it appropriately so you don’t feel the need to change it in the future.